 Stay overnight between cliff walls of Todra Gorge, Venture on a camel ride through sand dunes, Explore the kasbah of Ait Ben Haddou, Hike around the magnificent High Atlas Mountain, Go surfing in Taghazout, Wander around the coastal city of Essaouira

-Please note that it is not possible to reach the sand dunes by 4WD or any other vehicle.
+It is not possible to reach the middle of the dunes, where we watch the sunset, by 4WD or any other vehicle.
 There is the option to walk (can be very hot and tiring) for those who cannot/prefer not to ride a camel.

 Please note that the climate in Morocco can be both very hot during the day in summer months (up to 50°C) and cold at night in the mountains in autumn, early spring and winter (down to -6°C).
 Summer months, from April to September are very hot throughout Morocco.
 Winter months November to March can be cool to cold, especially in the Atlas Mountains, with high probability of snowfall.
 Most Moroccan buildings are not equipped with heating, so without proper layers you will be cold at night.
 Please bring appropriate clothing for the months in which you are travelling and check temperatures before you leave.